sihan-tawsik/v4/content/about/index.md

   - WordPress
 ---

 Hello!
-I'm Brittany, a software engineer based in Boston, MA.
+I'm Sihan, a backend engineer based in Dhaka, Bangladesh.

-I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.
+I enjoy creating things that live on the internet, whether that be websitesor web applications.
 My goal is to always build products that provide pixel-perfect, performant experiences.

-Shortly after graduating from [Northeastern University](https://www.ccis.northeastern.edu/), I joined the engineering team at [Upstatement](https://www.upstatement.com/) where I work on a wide variety of interesting and meaningful projects on a daily basis.
+I am currently studying in [University of Dhaka](https://www.du.ac.bd/) and expected to graduate in 2021.
+I am currently a part-time backend engineer at [Axion engineering solutions](https://axionesl.com/) where I work on a wide variety of interesting and meaningful projects on a daily basis.

 Here are a few technologies I've been working with recently: